Motley Fool Review

 This is part of the reason I steer clear of traditional financial advisors.
 Most of the time, they throw your money in a few popular mutual funds and collect an annual fee of 1-3%.
 They rarely beat the market and their work hardly justifies their annual fee.

 There’s a myth amongst cynics that “no one can beat the market” These cynics would be right to point to the majority of fund managers and advisors who do not beat the market, however, they neglect a large group of investors who consistently beat the market year-over-year.

 Beating the market is hardly an impossible feat.
 The market represents average performance and there are plenty of investors who achieve above-average results.
 If trying to beat the market is a “fool’s game,” who better to trust than the Motley Fool?

-Just check out some of their top-performing picks below.
+Just check out some of their top-performing stock recommendations below.
 Some of them have returned as high as 25,000%.
-While this type of performance isn’t the norm, the company still has a track record of exceptional performance.
+While this type of performance isn’t the norm (and you shouldn’t expect to make 25,000% on a single stock), the company still has a track record of exceptional performance.

 The Motley Fool Stock Advisor program has been beating the S&P 500 (i.e. “the market”) for over 15 years.
 Since its inception, the Stock Advisor program has achieved returns of 487%.
 In that same period, the S&P 500 has returned 102%.
 This is no chump change.

 $10,000 invested in the Motley Fool’s stock picks would now be worth $58,700.
 If that same $10,000 was invested in an S&P 500 mutual fund or ETF, it would be worth $20,200.
 Both are great, but I’d certainly prefer the extra $38,500 I would have made by investing in the Fool’s stock picks.